btcven/locha/documentation/es/diy_turpial.md

 </p>

-You can use a 1000mAh battery or greater, LiPo type, 18650, etc. Or without battery by using the _Charging Port_ connected to a power bank or a computer's USB port.
+You can use a 1000mAh battery or greater, LiPo type, 18650, etc., or without battery by using the charging port connected to a power bank or a computer's USB port.

 ## Final considerations

 In this tutorial we have described how to make a DIY version of the Turpial device, including different approaches depending on your goal, budget or skills.

-The Turpial customed hardware we have designed includes everything mentioned above in a portable form plus a power amplifier, and other elements which improve the performance of the system.
+The Turpial custom hardware we have designed includes everything mentioned above in a portable form plus a power amplifier, and other elements which improve the performance of the system.
 You can buy a Locha Mesh Turpial [here](https://locha.io/buy).